17 Buzzy Novels About Bees

 Reviews say this book is full of quirky and flawed characters and that this family drama has some surprising plot points.
 The overall theme is about love and acceptance.

-While this book is #13 in the Lowcountry Tales series, the books follow different main characters and they do not need to be read in order.
+While this book is #13 in the Lowcountry Tales series, the books follow different main characters so they do not need to be read in order.

 Book Summary